Ottawa Exterior Caulking Installation and Repair

 The most popular caulk and easiest to use, this is a good choice for most applications, but it is still inferior to other options.
 The addition of silicone means it will stretch, but is still easy to apply and cleanup is a snap.

 There are numerous problems with butyl caulks.
 They’re difficult to use, dry slowly, require solvent clean up, and have a tendency to shrink excessively and harden and crack quite prematurely.

 Where butyl caulk excels is gutters and downspouts.
 Butyl rubber creates a watertight seal for metal joints and stands up to weather and temperature extremes.

 Within each type of caulk, look for one with a 50 year warranty.
 It’s worthwhile to pay a little more for a better grade of caulk.

-Contact our Roofing & Siding expert team today for a FREE QUOTE, information or help about your roofing caulking or exterior (613) 606-5171
+Contact your Mr. Roofing expert team today for a FREE QUOTE, information or help about your roofing system (613) 606-5171